South Devon Railway sea wall: South West Rail Resilience Programme

 Network Rail set up the South West Rail Resilience Programme after the 2014 storm.
 In 2018 Network Rail put forward a proposal to extend the sea wall further into the English Channel at Teignmouth, with the wall passing through Sprey Point.
 The proposal would have involved re-aligning the railway, moving the line further from the cliff and creating a space between them to prevent the railway's being affected by cliff subsidence or collapse.
 Other elements of the proposal included the improvement of the sea wall between Kennaway Tunnel and Dawlish and the installation of an avalanche shelter-style structure at Horse Cove.
 Government funding of £80 million to raise the sea wall south of Dawlish station by 2.5 m was approved in February 2019.
 The 109 m rockfall shelter at the northern end of Parsons Tunnel, near Holcombe, was built between 2021 and 2023 at a cost of £48 million.

 The plans for track realignment at Teignmouth were delayed in 2020 following public opposition and then abandoned.
 Instead Network Rail proposed leaving the track in its existing location, and dealing with the danger from the cliffs using a programme of targeted solutions including soil nailing, netting and groundwater management.
 By the end of 2024, £165 million had been spent over ten years on the South West Resilience Programme.
 However, funding was no longer available for the final phase of the plan, intended to stabilise the cliffs on the 1.8 km stretch between Parson's Tunnel and Teignmouth.
 In the following year the local MP, Martin Wrigley, lobbied for the reinstatement of funds to cover the remaining costs of the project, estimated to be around £80 million, and a local petition was set up.
+Trial work was begun in 2026 to determine whether pumping water out of the cliffs would prevent landslips.